pathbox/Cookfad/README.md

 + slice sparerib
 + prepare the kelp
 + wash food
 + put food and water in presser cooker
 + start the presser cooker, wait for about 40 minutes
 + presser cooker finish working, open it and put some salt in it

+### 4. Sparerib white radish soup :stew::stew::stew:

+:bento:Food Material: sparerib, white radish，dried squids

+:sake:Flavouring: salt

+:hotsprings:Procedure:
++ slice sparerib
++ prepare the white radish
++ wash the dried squids then slice them
++ put food and water in presser cooker
++ start the presser cooker, wait for about 40 minutes
++ presser cooker finish working, open it and put some salt in it